This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 However, it is most famous for its Casino and Spa.
 Casinos, in general, are not my thing but the Loutraki Spa looks pretty awesome.
-The thermal springs of Loutraki were well known since the antiquity and today are a popular destination for both medical and wellness treatments.
-I didn’t have a chance to visit the spa yet but its definitely on The List.
+The thermal springs of Loutraki were well known since antiquity and today are a popular destination for both medical and wellness treatments.
+I didn’t have a chance to visit the spa yet but it’s definitely on The List.

 Leaving Loutraki the road climbs up along the coastal cliffs to Perachora with beautiful vistas across the Corinth Gulf.
 About halfway between the two towns, at the Monastery of Agios Ioannis, another road branches to the right leading to the Monastery of Osios Patapios.
 The small picturesque monastery with an amazing view of the Corinth Strait is well worth the detour.
 It was built around a small cave where, in 1904 during excavations, the relics of Agios Patapios were found.

 This 4th-century priest from Thebes, Egypt well known for his preaching and miracle-making among the Christians of his time.
-And even 15 centuries after his death his relics are said to have healing powers making the monastery popular destination for the faithful seeking relief from a variety of illnesses.
+And even 15 centuries after his death his relics are said to have healing powers making the monastery a popular destination for the faithful seeking relief from a variety of illnesses.

 Returning back to the main road and driving towards Perachora you’ll have a decision to make.
 For a day of mountain adventure, head to the right to Pisia.
 To explore the coast of the peninsula, follow the sign for Lake Vouliagmeni descending down to the left.

 There is no obvious summit to conquer so reaching the top of the mountain is a bit anticlimactic.
-On the other hand, it means you can spend quite a lot of time exploring some of the trails crisscrossing the flowering meadows and enjoying the breath-taking views from the top.
+On the other hand, it means you can spend quite a lot of time exploring some of the trails crisscrossing the flowering meadows, and enjoying the breathtaking views from the top.

-The 8 km drive from Perachora down to the Lake Vouliagmeni is one of the reasons I love visiting this small region so much.
+The 8 km drive from Perachora down to Lake Vouliagmeni is one of the reasons I love visiting this small region so much.
 The road descends through pine-covered hills of unbelievably fresh, bright green color and when the Lake Vouliagmeni finally comes to sight the postcard-perfect scenery is completed.

-At 2 km of length and 1 km in width, the lake is not large.
+At 2 km in length and 1 km in width, the lake is not large.
 And it is not a real lake, either.
 The lagoon is connected to the Corinth Gulf by a narrow straight and its waters are actually even saltier than the sea.
 Thanks to the tidal movement, the water in the straight acts as a river, changing its flow every 6 or so hours.

 The name of the lake can cause a bit of confusion.
 There is another, more famous, Lake Vouliagmeni on the other side of Athens so make sure you are heading to the correct one.
 To make things even more complicated, the lake is sometimes called Heraion after the close by archeologic site or by its ancient names Eschatiotis or Gorgopis.